seancdavis/seancdavis-com/www/src/blog/posts/2013-08-06-add-custom-javascript-and-stylesheets-from-sharepoint-master-page.md

   - css
   - javascript
   - sharepoint
 description: You can add JavaScript and CSS files to your master page if you want to overwrite some default styles or add some functionality via a new script.
+image: /blog/default/default-green-02.png
 ---

 I just finished authoring a post on [how to dynamically add javascripts and stylesheets to a website](/blog/dynamically-add-javascript-and-css-files-to-your-website-using-javascript/).
 The purpose of this post is to elaborate and discuss the previous post in the context of SharePoint.